Mixarar/scpcbm/game/items/ballistic-vest.md

 **Name**: `Heavy Ballistic Vest`
 **Category**: `EQUIPPABLE`

 The Heavy Ballistic Vest can be made by putting a Ballistic Vest inside of SCP-914 "The Clockworks" on the setting "Fine".
 It provides more protection.
 However, it takes slightly more time to equip and once it's been equipped, 8 bars will disappear from the player's stamina meter.
-The following message appears when a player equips it: "You put on the vest and feel heavily encumbered.
+The following message appears when a player equips it: "You put on the vest and feel heavily encumbered."

 # Bulky Ballistic Vest
 **Name**: `Bulky Ballistic Vest`